 Northern Lights in Inverness: our top tips

-At the Kingsmills Hotel, we believe that experiencing the breathtaking beauty of the Northern lights is something very much deserving of a spot on your bucket-list… even if you’re visiting Inverness!
-Believe it or not, the Highlands are on the same latitude as some southern parts of Norway and Sweden, so you may get the chance to spot this phenomenon while on your visit to the Highlands!
+At the Kingsmills Hotel, we believe that experiencing the breathtaking beauty of the Northern Lights is something very much deserving of a spot on your bucket list… even if you’re visiting Inverness!
+Believe it or not, the Highlands is on the same latitude as some southern parts of Norway and Sweden, so you may get the chance to spot this phenomenon while on your visit to the Highlands!

 However, as the Northern Lights are dependent on solar activity, there is no guaranteed way to ensure you will witness this natural wonder during your stay.
 As we approach the end of winter, the conditions in the Northern Highlands do become more favourable for Aurora Borealis sightings.